jmahmood/lunchforce/design.md

             - Name (VarChar / 40)
         ii.
 Admin Page (For FoodType)

-    b. **Connections** Review the connections made by the application
+    b. **Events** Review the connections made by the application

         i.
 Model: Event
-            Should store information about each event

-            - EventDate (DateTime field)
-            - Attendees (ManyToManyField(Profile))
+            Information is kept later.
         ii.
 Admin Page (For FoodType)

 2. ***User-oriented***